wdporter/i-am-that-vuepress/glossary/readme.md

 **<em>nirguna:</em>**&ensp;the unconditioned, without form, qualities and attributes.

-**<em>nirvana:</em>**&ensp;“a state of ‘ultimate’ peace that is achieved with the uprooting and final dissolution of the volitional formations”.
+**<em>nirvana:</em>**&ensp;“a state of “ultimate” peace that is achieved with the uprooting and final dissolution of the volitional formations”.
 Liberation from matter and union with the Supreme Spirit (Brahman).

 **<em>nirvikalpa:</em>**&ensp;free of ideation, without modifications of the mind.